vttilv/moon-dev-ai-agents/docs/HOUSECOIN_AGENT.md

 ## Important Notes

-- HouseCoin contract: `DitHyRMQiSDhn5cnKMJV2CDDt6sVct96YrECiM49pump`
+- Housecoin contract: `DitHyRMQiSDhn5cnKMJV2CDDt6sVct96YrECiM49pump`
 - Only runs on Solana (not HyperLiquid)
 - Requires USDC for purchases
 - All transactions on-chain and verifiable

 ---

-🌙 *Built with love by Moon Dev - Remember: 1 House = 1 HouseCoin!*
+🌙 *Built with love by Moon Dev - Remember: 1 House = 1 Housecoin!*